softwaremill/sttp/docs/backends/zio.md

 # ZIO backends

 The [ZIO](https://github.com/zio/zio) backends are **asynchronous**.
 Sending a request is a non-blocking, lazily-evaluated operation and results in a response wrapped in a `zio.Task`.
-There's a transitive dependency on `zio`.
+There's a transitive dependency on the `zio` or `zio1` modules.

+The `*-zio` modules depend on ZIO 2.x.
+For ZIO 1.x support, use modules with the `*-zio1` suffix.

 ## Using HttpClient (Java 11+)

 To use, add the following dependency to your project:

 ```
-"com.softwaremill.sttp.client3" %% "httpclient-backend-zio" % "@VERSION@"
+"com.softwaremill.sttp.client3" %% "httpclient-backend-zio" % "@VERSION@"  // for ZIO 2.x
+"com.softwaremill.sttp.client3" %% "httpclient-backend-zio1" % "@VERSION@" // for ZIO 1.x
 ```

 Create the backend using: